 Number 3 - IAG (British Airways, Iberia, Vueling, Aer Lingus, LEVEL)

 Taking the bronze medal position on our lists non-existent podium is IAG.
-IAG stands for International Airlines group and represents a merger between several prominent Airlines during the last 10 years.
-Particularly popular in the UK and Spain, this airline definitely has earned its place.
+IAG stands for International Airlines Group.
+A consortium that was formed by and represents the merger of several prominent carriers during the last 10 years.
+The biggest players in the consortium are British Airways, Vueling and Iberia.
+Particularly popular in the UK and Spain, this airline has definitely earned its place.
+However, we must point out that, according to our data, they are one of the worst offenders when it comes to ignoring passenger rights.

 Flights on time: 85.35%